appvia/tako/docs/reference/config-params.md

 ## Project wide configuration

-This is optional, but if provided, lives in the base docker compose files (or at least one of the files) used to initialise the project.
+Project wide configuration is OPTIONAL and can be defined in one (or more) of the source compose files used to initialise the project.

-Project wide configuration will be applied against all environments unless a specific environment overrides a setting with its own value.
+It will be applied against all environments unless a specific environment overrides a setting with its own value.

 ## Environment configuration